-How Long is the Panama Canal?
+How Long Is the Panama Canal?
 Discover Its Length and More!

 The Panama Canal (Canal de Panamá), a testament to human ingenuity, stands as an artificial aquatic marvel, stretching across 82 kilometers (51 miles) in the heart of Panama.
 This ingeniously crafted waterway seamlessly links the vast expanse of the Atlantic Ocean to the tranquil waters of the Pacific Ocean, carving its path through the narrow Isthmus of Panama.
 Functioning as a vital conduit for maritime trade, the canal has become an indispensable route, fostering the flow of goods and vessels between two of the world’s major oceans.
 A symbol of engineering prowess, the Panama Canal continues to play a pivotal role in shaping global maritime connectivity.